Pastry Arts Degree

 The Science of Nutrition

-Entrepreneurship
+Culinary Entrepreneurship

-Externship I
+Pastry Industry Externship I

 This course provides opportunities for real life experiences in an operational restaurant or related business and builds on the skills and techniques covered in previous courses.
 In the course, students apply the skills they’ve learned in practical ways to real-world situations.
-Students gain hands-on experience in a kitchen that mirrors their future work in the industry and develop the skills necessary for a culinary career.
+Students gain hands-on experience in the kitchen that mirrors their future work in the industry and develop the skills necessary for a culinary career.
 Immersion in a work environment also allows students to develop industry contacts and build working relationships.

-Externship II
+Pastry Industry Externship II

 This course provides opportunities for real life experiences in an operational restaurant or related business and builds on the skills and techniques covered in previous courses.
 In the course, students apply the skills they’ve learned in practical ways to real-world situations.
-Students gain hands-on experience in a kitchen that mirrors their future work in the industry and develop the skills necessary for a culinary career.
+Students gain hands-on experience in the kitchen that mirrors their future work in the industry and develop the skills necessary for a culinary career.
 Immersion in a work environment also allows students to develop industry contacts and build working relationships.

 A Typical Week at Escoffier**